alexmekic/clonezillaserver-deployment/README.md

 - Type `pkg install -y git` to install git to download the Clonezilla deployment files
 - Type `git clone git://github.com/kuroyoshi10/clonezillaserver-deployement` to download all the required files
 - Type `chmod +x postinstall.sh` to allow the `postinstall.sh` to run
-- Type `./postinstall.sh` to run the script file and wait for all required packages to download and install
+- Type `./postinstall.sh` to run the script file and follow the prompts
-- Enter in all the required information for the iPXE Clonezilla server to operate normally

 ## Release History